pientist/soccercpd/README.md

 ![timeline](img/timeline_formation.png)<br>

-We cannot share the entire dataset due to the security issue, but every process except for the formation clustering can be reproduced using the sample match data (`245.ugp`) since applying our method to a match does not require data from other matches.
-For the formation clustering step in Section 4.1.3 of the paper, we offer `data/form_periods.pkl` that contains the mean role locations and mean role-adjacency matrices of all the detected formations in our dataset.<br>
+We cannot share the entire dataset due to the security issue, but every process except for the formation clustering can be reproduced using the sample match data (`17985.ugp`) since applying our method to a match does not require data from other matches.
+For the formation clustering (Section 4.3) and role labeling (Section 5.3) steps of the paper, we offer `data/form_periods.pkl`, `data/role_periods.csv`, and `data/role_records.csv` that contains the information of all the detected formations and roles in our dataset.<br>

 ## Getting Started
 We have implemented the role representation algorithm using Python on our own, while adopted the R package `gSeg` for discrete g-segmentation.
 Therefore, **both Python and R need to be installed for executing the code.** The version we have used in this study are as follows: